stecb/whisky/README.md

 # Whisky

-### a tiny view manager for mootools.
+### a tiny view manager for mootools and jQuery.
 Written in [coffeescript](http://jashkenas.github.com/coffee-script/), as an experiment, just for fun.

 ---